 The Jump Shot for Health second quarter is underway!

 The game is heating up, but it’s not too late to get in on the fun.
 Join the Jump Shot for Health steps challenge and help [one Georgia/our] school get closer to the grand prize—a basketball court refresh.
 Eligible Be Well SHBP® members and spouses can join now in the Sharecare app.
 Find your fast break and move your body to take at least 150,000 steps before March 14.
 The more steps you log, the better your chances are of winning an individual prize.
-Learn more about the challenge and finalist schools by visiting Bewell.shbp.com/jump-shot-for-health.
+Learn more about the challenge and finalist schools by visiting Bewellshbp.com/jump-shot-for-health.

 Post 2